AnanthuSpace/fitfusion-server/README.md

 │
 ├── .env                 # Environment variables (keep them secret!)
 ├── package.json         # Manage dependencies, scripts, and more
-└── README.md            # You're here! 🙌
+└── README.md            # You're here!
 ```

-## 🤝 Contributing
+##  Contributing

 I love a good contribution!
 Whether it’s a bug fix, a feature request, or a cool new idea — if you think you’ve got something to add, fork this repo and create a pull request.
 Let’s make FitFusion even better, together!

-## 👨‍💻 Author
+##  Author

-Made with 💖 by **Ananthu Mohan**
+Made with Love by **Ananthu Mohan**
 Let’s connect!
 [GitHub](https://github.com/AnanthuSpace)

 ---

 Thank you for checking out **FitFusion Server**.
-I'm excited to have you on this fitness adventure with me! 🌟
+I'm excited to have you on this fitness adventure with me!

-If you like what you see, don't forget to give me a star ⭐.
-It’s like a protein shake for my repo — it helps me grow stronger! 💪
+If you like what you see, don't forget to give me a star .
+It’s like a protein shake for my repo — it helps me grow stronger!